Cellular One

 Cellular One is the trademarked brand name that licenses services (radio frequencies for telecommunications) used by several cellular service providers in the United States.
 The brand was sold to Trilogy Partners by AT&T in 2008 shortly after AT&T had completed its acquisition of Dobson Communications.
 Cellular One was originally the trade name of one of the first mobile telephone service providers.

-Several customers lost their promotion deals which included gift cards.

 History

 In 1977, the American Radio Telephone Service and Motorola formed Cellular One to offer services to the Baltimore/Washington, D.C., area.
 Cellular service began in the Baltimore/DC area in December 1983.

 In July 1986, it was announced that Metromedia Inc. would sell its 55 percent stake in Cellular One to Southwestern Bell.
 Southwestern Bell later joined into a partnership with McCaw Communications and Vanguard Cellular Systems called Cellular One Group, which the companies stated would help create a unified cellular network.
 Cellular One Group was eventually opened to include all A-side providers.
 Under the US AMPS allocation, A-side providers were independent wireless operators, while B-side providers were usually affiliates of the local landline telephone company.
 By 1995, Cellular One affiliates had over 5 million customers and affiliates' towers that served approximately 69% of the US population.
 AT&T purchased McCaw Cellular in 1994; shortly thereafter, AT&T renamed the former McCaw providers "AT&T Wireless" and dropped out of the partnership.
 Western Wireless joined the partnership in 1999, and in 2001, the Cellular One group name became the sole property of Western Wireless.